growbags come in all shapes, sizes and prices. But are the more expensive growbags worth it? I ran a trial to find out.

 The Lidl Bag

-Let’s start with the interesting bag, and the only one showing much difference from any of the others, and that is the Lidl bag.
+Let’s start with the interesting bag, and the only one showing much difference from any of the others is the Lidl bag.

-The tomato plants are looking a bit sad and yellow, especially when you compare them to the other tomatoes down below, the Okra seeds have both germinated however.
+The tomato plants are looking a bit sad and yellow, especially when you compare them to the other tomatoes down below.

 The RocketGro Bag